ioos/erddap-gold-standard/_docs/index.md

 This getting started page provides instructions and links to external resources for setting up an ERDDAP server using a single Docker image.
 [Multi-node Kubernetes deployments](/erddap-gold-standard/kubernetes.html) are linked to under the **Other deployment** options sidebar.

 ## Requirements
-There are a few items you need to have installed on your system to deploy ERDDAP using this repository.
+There are a few items you need to have installed on your system to deploy ERDDAP using the <https://github.com/ioos/erddap-gold-standard> repository.

 1. Git: <https://git-scm.com/>
 2. Docker: <https://www.docker.com/>